-- At least one member must be "financially literate" as defined under NI 52-110, having sufficient accounting or related financial management expertise to read and understand a set of financial statements, including the related notes, that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - 2.2 The Audit Committee shall consist of no less than three Directors. - 2.3 At least one Member of the Audit Committee must be "independent" as defined under NI 52-110, while the Company is in the developmental stage of its business.
+- As a "venture issuer", as defined under NI 52-110, a majority of the members should be "financially literate" as defined under NI 52-110, having sufficient accounting or related financial management expertise to read and understand a set of financial statements, including the related notes, that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of the issues that can reasonably be expected to be raised by the Company's financial statements. - 2.2 The Audit Committee shall consist of no less than three Directors. - 2.3 As a "venture issuer", subject to certain exceptions under NI 52-110, a majority of the members of the Audit Committee must also not be executive officers, employees, or control persons of the Company or an affiliate of the Company.